mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 Notice I removed the `onClick` for now.
 You'll add these again later.

-Notice you removed state!
-You're going to put state in App.
+Notice you removed the state!
+You're going to put the state in the App component.

 <!-- > -->